meteor/meteor/docs/source/packages/accounts-2fa.md

 This package uses [node-2fa](https://www.npmjs.com/package/node-2fa) which works on top of [notp](https://github.com/guyht/notp), **that** implements TOTP ([RFC 6238](https://www.ietf.org/rfc/rfc6238.txt)) (the Authenticator standard), which is based on HOTP ([RFC 4226](https://www.ietf.org/rfc/rfc4226.txt)) to provide codes that are exactly compatible with all other Authenticator apps and services that use them.

-> This package is meant to be used with `accounts-password`, so if you don't have `account-password` in your project, you'll need to add it.
-In the future, we want to enable the use of this package with other login methods, like `accounts-passwordless` or our oauth methods (Google, GitHub, etc...).
+> This package is meant to be used with [`accounts-password`](https://docs.meteor.com/api/passwords.html) or [`accounts-passwordless`](https://docs.meteor.com/packages/accounts-passwordless.html), so if you don't have either of those in your project, you'll need to add one of them.
+In the future, we want to enable the use of this package with other login methods, our oauth methods (Google, GitHub, etc...).

 <h3 id="activating-2fa">Activating 2FA</h3>